CEO Message

 Funding the Future

-This year, Divert NS contributed $394,161 to many innovative waste-resource management initiatives through our various funding programs.
-Including student research grants, research and development, value-added manufacturing, and efficiency projects.
+This year, Divert NS contributed $781,485 to many innovative waste-resource management initiatives through our various funding programs, including student research grants, research and development, value-added manufacturing and Enviro-Depot™ Infrastructure Loans.

 Stories of Innovation

-A showcase of new opportunities and approaches to waste diversion and reduction.
+A showcase of new and exciting opportunities and approaches to waste diversion and reduction.

 Stories of Stewardship

-Fostering industry stewardship to reduce or divert waste from landfills and encouraging all Nova Scotians to embrace a culture of refusing to waste.
+One of our goals is to foster industry stewardship to reduce or divert waste from landfills and encourage all Nova Scotians to embrace the circular economy, which includes a culture of refusing to waste.

 How we create relationships built on trust, leading by example, and bringing together environmental change-makers.